-Table 21-2: Classification Table Parameters
+Table 20-2: Classification Table Parameters

 Parameter Description Index Defines the index number of the table row entry.
 Matching Characteristics Source SRD ID [Classification_SrcSRDID] Defines the SRD ID of the incoming SIP dialog.
 The default is -1 (i.e., no SRD is assigned).
-Notes: The SRDs are configured in the SRD table (see "Configuring SRD Table" on page 159).
-The SRDs are also associated with a port number as defined by the SIP Interface used by the SRD (see "Configuring SIP Interface Table" on page 161).
+Notes: The SRDs are configured in the SRD table (see 'Configuring SRD Table' on page 185).
+The SRDs are also associated with a port number as defined by the SIP Interface used by the SRD (see 'Configuring SIP Interface Table' on page 188).
+Source IP Address [Classification_SrcAddress] Defines the source IP address (in dotted-decimal notation) of the incoming SIP dialog.
+Notes: If this parameter is not configured or is configured as an asterisk (), then any source IP address is accepted.